 top of page

-From IRL to Virtual: how historical art movements translate to digital design trends
+From IRL to virtual: how historical art movements translate to digital design trends

 Title from art to design, next to it two pictures framed.